-- 1. Follow the procedure in Before working inside your computer.

-- 2. Remove the base cover.

-- 3. Remove the 3-cell battery or the 4-cell battery, whichever applicable.

-- 4. Remove the coin-cell battery.
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the base cover. - 3.
+Remove the heat-sink for discrete graphics. - 4.
+Remove the power button board.

-- 5. Remove the display assembly.

-The following images indicate the location of the power button and provide a visual representation of the removal procedure.
+The figure indicates the location of the power button and provides a visual representation of the removal procedure.

-- 1. Remove the screw (M2x3) that secures the power button to the palm-rest and keyboard assembly. - 2.
-Remove the power button from the slot on the palm-rest and keyboard assembly.
+- 1. Remove the two (M2x2) screws that secure the power button in its slot on the computer. - 2.
+Lift to remove the power button from the computer.